-So you chose the Mexican Caribbean as the next item on your fishing bucket list (pun intended).
+So you chose the Mexican Caribbean as the next item on your fishing bucket list.
 May we begin by saying what a superb choice that is, given that fishing the Riviera Maya is just about perfect this time of the year.

-Reading this in front of your fireplace in mid-January, clutching your blanket while the worst snowstorm in years rages outside?
-Dozen panga boats just off the warm shores of Playa del Carmen are reeling in Marlin and Mahi Mahi right now.
+Reading this in front of your fireplace in mid-January?
+Dozens of panga boats just off the warm shores of Playa del Carmen are reeling in Marlin and Mahi Mahi right now.

-Found this article while browsing for additional ways to cool yourself off during an unprecedented August heat wave?
-Somebody’s just caught their first Permit in what is quickly proving to be the fly-fishing experience of his life, wading in the flats of Cozumel’s north.
+Reading this in the middle of an August heat wave?
+Somebody’s just caught their first Permit in what is quickly proving to be the fly-fishing experience of their life, wading the flats of Cozumel’s north.

-In fact, so many game fish annually call the clear turquoise waters of the Riviera Maya district their home, you are very likely to find seasoned career captains swearing you can catch a Blue Marlin any day of the year.
-More than one fishing charter is currently spicing up the deal by implementing a ‘no catch, no pay’ policy for their big game fishing trips.
+In fact, so many game fish annually call the clear turquoise waters of Riviera Maya home, you are very likely to find seasoned career captains swearing you can catch a Blue Marlin any day of the year.
+More and more fishing charters are currently spicing up their deals by implementing a ‘no catch, no pay’ policy for their big game fishing trips.

 Before we dig deeper into all of the various angling opportunities these places have to offer, it is important to address the rules and regulations you are going to have to abide by.